-$The \ New \ Technological \ Enterprise \ Incentives \ Regime-Amendment \ 73 \ to \ the \ Investment \ Law$
+The New Technological Enterprise Incentives Regime - Amendment 73 to the Investment Law

 The 2017 Amendment was enacted as part of the Economic Efficiency Law that was published on December 29, 2016, and is effective as of January 1, 2017.
 The 2017 Amendment is based on OECD guidelines published as part of the Base Erosion and Profit Shifting (BEPS) project and introduced the incentive regimes of "Preferred Technological Enterprise" and of "Special Preferred Technological Enterprise", as described below.
 These new regimes are in addition to the other existing tax incentives regimes under the Investment Law.
-The new incentives regime will apply to "Preferred Technological Enterprises" that meet the "Preferred Enterprise" conditions and certain additional conditions, including, all of the following:
+The new incentives regime will apply to "Preferred Technological Enterprise" that meet the "Preferred Enterprise" conditions and certain additional conditions, including, all of the following:

-- The Enterprise's average R&D expenses in the three years prior to the current tax year must be greater than or equal to 7%, out of the Enterprise's total revenue or exceed NIS 75 million (approximately \$21 million) per year; and - A company must also satisfy one of the following conditions: (1) at least 20% of the workforce (or at least 200 employees) are employees of which their salaries are fully allocated to R&D expenses; (2) a venture capital investment of an amount of NIS 8 million (approximately \$2 million) was previously made in the company, provided that the company did not change its field of business after the investment; or (3) growth in sales or workforce by an average of 25% in the course of three years preceding the tax year in comparison to the prior tax year.
+- The Enterprise's R&D expenses in the three years prior to the current tax year must be greater than or equal to 7% on average, out of the total revenue of the Company owning the Enterprise or exceed NIS 75 million (approximately \$23 million) per year; and - The Company owning the Enterprise must also satisfy one of the following conditions: (1) at least 20% of the workforce (or at least 200 employees) are employees of which their salaries are fully allocated to R&D expenses; (2) a venture capital investment of an amount of NIS 8 million (approximately \$2.4 million) was previously made in the company, provided that the company did not change its field of business after the investment; or (3) growth in sales (assuming the Company's sales in the current tax year and in each of the three preceding years was at least NIS 10 million (approximately \$3 million)) or workforce (assuming the Company's workforce in the current tax year and in each of the three preceding years included a least 50 employees) by an average of 25% in the course of three years preceding the tax year in comparison to the prior tax year.

-A "Special Preferred Technological Enterprise" is an enterprise that meets the "Preferred Technological Enterprises" conditions, and in addition is a part of a group of companies that have total annual consolidated revenues of at least NIS 10 billion (approximately \$2.8 billion).
+A "Special Preferred Technological Enterprise" is an enterprise that meets the "Preferred Technological Enterprises" conditions, and in addition is a part of a group of companies that have total annual consolidated revenues of at least NIS 10 billion (approximately \$3 billion).

 A "Preferred Technological Enterprise" satisfying the required conditions will enjoy a reduced corporate tax rate of 12% on income that qualifies as "Preferred Technological Income", as defined in the Investment Law.
-The tax rate is further reduced to 7.5% for a Preferred Technological Enterprise located in development zone A. These corporate tax rates shall generally be limited to the portion of intellectual property developed in Israel.
-In addition, a Preferred Technological Enterprise will enjoy a reduced corporate tax rate of 12% on capital gain derived from the sale of certain "Benefitted Intangible Assets" (as defined in the Investment Law) to a related foreign company if the Benefitted Intangible Assets were acquired from a foreign company on or after January 1, 2017 for at least NIS 200 million, if the sale was pre-approved by the Israel Innovation Authority ("IIA"), formally known as the Office of the Chief Scientist.
+The tax rate is further reduced to 7.5% for a Preferred Technological Enterprise located in development zone A. These corporate tax rates shall generally be limited to the portion of intellectual property developed in Israel, subject to the "NEXUS approach."
+In addition, a Preferred Technological Enterprise will enjoy a reduced corporate tax rate of 12% on capital gain derived from the sale of certain "Benefited Intangible Assets" (as defined in the Investment Law) to a related foreign company if the Benefited Intangible Assets were acquired from a foreign company on or after January 1, 2017 for at least NIS 200 million, if the sale was pre-approved by the Authority.